£3.98

 What are the Benefits of Multisensory Storytelling?

-2. Rhyming Multisensory Stories connect the individual to literature, culture and topic in a fun and engaging way.
+• Multisensory Stories connect the individual to literature, culture, history, and topic in a fun and engaging way.

-Promote Communication Skills: Eye contact, listening, shared attention and language development.
+• Communication skills: anticipation, eye contact, listening, shared attention, and language development.

-Development of social & emotional skills: (turn-taking & sharing and teamwork).
+• Development of social & emotional skills: turn-taking & sharing, listening to others’ ideas and teamwork.

-5. The sensory stimuli (story props) are a tool for the story explorer to explore and express their likes, dislikes and sensory preferences and to have the opportunity to make choices.
+The sensory stimuli (story props) are a tool for the story explorer to explore and express their likes, dislikes, and sensory preferences and to have the opportunity to make choices and rejections.
+These preferences can be noted and used in care plans and to enhance areas of daily life

 Your questions, queries, comments and feedback are always welcome.